932554/Roblox/Libraries/Signal/README.md

 warn("After waiting")

-Signal:Disconnect()
+Conn:Disconnect()

-Signal:Destroy() -- if this is called, it will automatically call Signal.Disconnect
+Signal:Destroy() -- if this is called then it will automatically disconnect all connections
 ```